 Why get a editing tool when you can get a full service?

 Lots of basketball coaches, classically thinking that getting a tool and learning to break down game footage will improve their understanding of the game.
-While in general terms watching and editing game footage are two entirely different beasts; its crucial to understand and recognize that watching one game from start to finish takes two hours and editing a game even if you are extremely familiar to certain tools can take up to twice as much time.
+While in general terms watching and editing game footage are two entirely different feats; its crucial to understand and recognize that watching one game from start to finish takes around about two hours and editing a game even if you are extremely familiar to certain tools can take up to twice as much time.

-So, with the above in mind I would like to recommend even if you are working with individual talent or with entire teams or even with a league structure that can make sure o game footage solutions, considering doing this on your own is crazy.
+So, with the above in mind we would like to recommend even if you are working with individual talent or with entire teams or even with a league structure that can make sure o game footage solutions, considering doing this on your own is crazy.
 There is a better way to utilize your time and rather than killing yourself over video editing just focus on coaching.

 I know that many coaches doubt and have issues trusting services that break down game footage but given the resources and expertise with present services that are available overall many do a good job in analysis of games.